-If you're great at what you do, but not so great at getting new clients, check out this post to learn how to boost brand visibility, generate more leads, and land more clients for your freelance business.
+If you're great at what you do, but not so great at getting new clients, check out this post to learn how to generate leads and land more clients.

 In fact, many freelancers I know, including myself, struggled big time to fill their pipeline with prospects who value what they do, are ready to get started, and happy to pay the full rate.
 This is especially true during the first few years of running a freelance business.